nobl9/terraform-n9-export-aws/README.md

 s3_bucket_name = "<S3_BUCKET_FOR_N9_DATA_NAME>"
 ```

 Copy the above to the configuration of `DataExport` in N9 App (YAML or UI).
-Every hour content will
+Data will be exported
-be exported.
+every hour.

 Example Nobl9 YAML for Data Export, can be applied with `sloctl` or configured with UI.